-- Are at least 18 years of age. - Students enrolling in the Ag Transportation program must have a High School Diploma, GED, or a recognized state equivalent to be eligible for any federal financial aid; applicants must provide valid documentation.
+- Are at least 18 years of age. - Provide the school with a U.S. High School Diploma, GED, a recognized state equivalent or pass this institution's Entrance Examination. - Students enrolling in the Ag Transportation program must have a High School Diploma, GED, or a recognized state equivalent to be eligible for any federal financial aid; applicants must provide valid documentation.